-With respect to public boating access to the Scott's Mill headpond, Applicant proposes to purchase a lot currently owned by Liberty University near the upstream end of the headpond and add a public boat ramp.
+With respect to public boating access to the Scott's Mill headpond, Applicant proposes to purchase a lot currently owned by River Road, LLC near Harris Creek and add a public boat ramp.
+The boat ramp will be included in the Settlement Agreement with resource agencies, but not included in the FERC licensed project.
 The details have yet to be worked out, but the boat ramp would be similar to the boat ramp installed by Georgia-Pacific downstream of Big Island dam.